 After Nicholas abdicated, the family was put under house arrest in several different camps across Siberia.
 Much to people's surprise, the family lived remarkably well and seemed to enjoy the simple peasant life.
 Nicholas had a military upbringing of sleeping on cots, taking cold baths, doing chores and understanding survival.
 This training he passed on to his children and they were all able to adapt easily to captive life.

 Even though the Romanov children were sheltered, they were not cut off from their extended family.
-Some members they liked (like their English relatives) and some they despised (the children of Nicholas' older sister, Olga).
+Some members they liked (like their English relatives) and some they despised (the children of Nicholas' sister, Xenia).
 The Romanov children, themselves, were all very close and spent every moment with each other.
 While Alexei was considered the most important of the children, the girls had the uncanny abilities captured the hearts of everyone they came across.
 Each child was unique and distinct in their own way.

 Grand Duchess Olga Romanov: As the firstborn child, Olga considered herself the second mother to her younger siblings.
 She was a level headed girl who enjoyed school.
 Olga tended to be fiercely independent and had a fiery temper.
 When she heard the news the Prince Edward of England had interest in marrying her, she steadfastly refused to comply and after negotiation, her parents let her have her way.
 Naturally, she was close to Tatiana and both girls served as nurses during the war.